 If you are looking for a fun day out that includes history, culture and adventure all in one, you should check out one of the many excellent museums in Edinburgh.
 The city has museums that celebrate everything from childhood and money to famous local authors and notorious graverobbers.

-The National Museum of Scotland underwent an extensive refurbishment which restored the original splendour of the Grade A listed Victorian building and introduced new, modern detailing such as cast-iron balconies and a soaring glass roof which, together, create an awe-inspiring ‘birdcage’ structure.
+The National Museum of Scotland underwent an extensive refurbishment which restored the original splendour of a Grade A listed Victorian building and introduced new, modern detailing such as cast-iron balconies and a soaring glass roof which, together, create an awe-inspiring ‘birdcage’ structure.

 Head to St Cecilia’s Hall & Music Museum which is a concert hall that is also home to one of the most important historic musical instrument collections in the world.
 While the Concert Room regularly hosts concerts, the Music Museum has 400 instruments from across the globe.